-- Stress: Although stress cannot always be avoided, it can be managed to help avoid flares.
+- Stress: Although it is not always possible to avoid the causes of stress, being able to manage it can help prevent flares.
 Relaxation, regular exercise, deep breathing, and meditation may help.

-- Medications: Some medicines can make psoriasis worse, including some for high blood pressure, heart disease, arthritis, mental health disorders, and malaria.
-A person can work with their doctor to find medications that won't aggravate psoriasis.
+- Medications: Certain medicines can make psoriasis worse, including some drugs for high blood pressure, heart disease, arthritis, mental health disorders, and malaria.
+People should work with their doctor to find medications that do not aggravate their psoriasis.

-- Cuts, scrapes, sunburn, and other skin injuries: Any trauma to the skin can cause a new flare of psoriasis in the affected area.
+- Cuts, scrapes, sunburn, and other skin injuries: Any trauma to the skin can cause a new case of psoriasis in the affected area.

-- Certain illnesses: The body's immune system kicks in when an illness strikes.
-This can trigger a psoriasis flare too.
-Some illnesses such as strep throat, ear infections, tonsillitis, and even common colds can cause flares.
+- Certain illnesses: The immune system kicks in when an illness strikes.
+This can also trigger a flare-up of psoriasis.
+Some illnesses, such as strep throat, ear infections, tonsillitis, and even common colds, can cause flares.

-Avoiding triggers as much as possible can improve the management of this condition, whether it affects the ears, face, or other parts of the body.
+Avoiding triggers as much as possible is an integral part of managing this condition, whether on the ears, face, or other parts of the body.

-Even if a person does not have psoriasis in the ears but has psoriasis elsewhere, they may experience hearing loss.
+Even if a person has psoriasis that does not affect the skin in and around the ears, they may still experience hearing loss.

-The link between psoriasis and sudden deafness is not completely understood, but it may be due to the immune system damaging part of the inner ear.
-Approximately 50 percent of those who experience sudden deafness regain some or all hearing within 2–3 weeks, and 85 percent regain some of their hearing loss.
+The link between psoriasis and sudden deafness is not completely clear, but it may be due to the immune system damaging part of the inner ear.
+Approximately 50 percent of those who experience sudden deafness regain some or all hearing spontaneously within 2–3 weeks.

-Psoriasis can be emotionally and physically challenging for many people, but it can be managed with close care from a doctor.
+Psoriasis can be emotionally and physically challenging for many people, but they can usually manage the condition with support from a doctor.